chuanfuyap/chuanfuyap.github.io/_posts/2021-11-30-secret-santa.md

 - shuffle the numbers (e.g. 2:2, 1:1:, 3:3)
 - shift half the pair of number down (e.g. 2:3, 1:2, 3:1)
 - that is your santa/santee pair
-- then assign the numbers to participant
+- then assign the numbers to the participants

 _I'll be honest, this is just complicating things, but my brain needed a lil bit of exercise, and I really enjoyed that video_

-I'll be demonstrating with pandas, only just because it lets me print out nice little markdown tables for visualisation:
+I'll be demonstrating with pandas, only just because it lets me print out nice little markdown tables for visualisation (which it appears to not be working very well with my blogs, and that is a problem for another day/post):

 ```python
 import numpy as np